Nevron-Software/NOV/README.md

 # About
-<p>Nevron Open Vision is a suite of advanced desktop UI controls that aims to streamline the development of feature-rich Desktop Applications by providing developers with quality UI controls that also work on multiple operating systems.</p>
+<p>Nevron Open Vision is a suite of advanced desktop UI controls that aims to streamline the development of feature-rich Desktop Applications by providing developers with quality UI<sup>*</sup> controls that also work on multiple operating systems.</p>
 <p>The suite includes advanced data visualization and text processing controls including Chart, Diagram, Gauge, Grid, Rich Text Editor and Scheduler controls.</p>
 <p>It supports the following platforms:
 <ul>